mulle-c/mulle-buffer/README.md

 # mulle-buffer

+↗️ A growable C char array and also a stream

 A growable array of C `unsigned char`.
 This can be used to construct arbitrary long binary data.
 It can be used to implement NSMutableData.
 But it can also be used as a stream.